-The scientists at Applied Communication Sciences (formerly Telcordia ATS) have nearly three decades of experience in conducting leading edge research in data analysis to solve practical but very complex problems for industry and government.
+The scientists at Applied Communication Sciences have nearly three decades of experience in conducting leading edge research in data analytics to solve practical but very complex problems for industry and government.
 Our experience in analyzing traditional wire line network traffic to understand how to boost capacity and reduce congestion led to our being among the first groups to analyze IP and wireless traffic.
 These analyses often suggest innovative ways to route traffic and optimize network designs.
 More recently, we have applied this expertise to the analysis of network anomalies and intrusion detection as well as to the design of mobile ad hoc networks on various projects for U.S. Federal agencies.

 More broadly, Applied Communication Sciences is actively engaged in collaborations with faculty in mathematics, statistics, computer science, and information science at leading universities to advance the theory and application of Information Analytics.
 We also partner with a broad spectrum of research organizations, private companies and government entities to solve large-scale problems in Information Analytics.